110th Bomb Squadron: Missouri National Guard

-Established by the Militia Bureau on 23 June 1923, which authorized the immediate organization of the 110th Observation Squadron, 35th Division Aviation, Missouri National Guard.
-First Headquarters was located in a filling station on Manchester Avenue.
-From there it was moved to a small room over a grocery store on Olive Street Road in St Louis County.
-Meetings were held at the Airport, then little more than a pasture, there were no airplanes and no uniforms for the enlisted men.
-The squadron's original authorized officer strength was 1 major, 5 captains, 11 1st lieutenants and 14 2nd lieutenants for a total of 31.
+The squadron was constituted by the Militia Bureau on 23 June 1923, when it authorized the immediate organization of the 110th Observation Squadron, 35th Division Air Service, Missouri National Guard.
+The squadron's first headquarters was located in a filling station on Manchester Avenue.
+From there it was moved to a small room over a grocery store on Olive Street Road in St. Louis County.
+Meetings were held at the local airport, then little more than a pasture, and there were no airplanes and no uniforms for the enlisted men.
+The squadron's original authorized officer strength was one major, five captains, eleven first lieutenants and fourteen second lieutenants, for a total of thirty-one.
 In its early years, the squadron had only about half of its authorized officer strength.
 The squadron's first commanding officer was Major William B. Robertson.

-The squadron's first flying equipment was a Curtiss JN-4 "Jenny", which was purchased by the officers of the squadron and used for flight training until early 1924 when three surplus wartime JN-4's were received.
+The squadron's first plane was a Curtiss JN-4 "Jenny", which was purchased by the officers of the squadron and used for flight training until early 1924 when three surplus wartime JN-4's were received from the Militia Bureau.
 The planes were housed in a corrugated sheet metal hangar erected on the field during the National Air Races in 1923 and later turned over to the squadron.
-Additional aircraft and equipment were received throughout 1924 and by the year's end a well received training program was in effect.
+Additional aircraft and equipment were received throughout 1924, and by the year's end, a well received training program was in effect.
 Only eighteen months had elapsed since the unit was formally organized.